Bir Bikram 2: Reception

 Pranesh Gautam, a comedian, produced a review of the film, calling it "unnecessarily loud" and noting that "the story is strikingly similar to the Bollywood hit Sholay (1975), and the film has nothing new to offer".
-He also used weapons in his review video which also received backlash from audience.
-He was arrested and detained for nine days after a first information report was filed by the director, Milan Chams, who accused Gautam of "defamation, libel, expressing sexist, racial remarks through social media while reviewing the movie" and of cyber crime.
+He also used weapons in his review video, which also received backlash from the audience.
+He was arrested and detained for nine days after a first information report was filed by the director, Milan Chams, who accused Gautam of "defamation, libel, expressing sexist, racial remarks through social media while reviewing the movie," and of cybercrime.
 Gautam was arrested under the Cyber Crime Act.
-This caused an outcry among Nepali youths while some section also criticised for use of over the top tone and antics and use of some words.
+This caused an outcry among Nepali youths, while some sections also criticized for use of over-the-top tone and antics and the use of some words.
 Gautam was released after nine days in jail.